-Research by intellectual capital firm Ocean Tomo shows that, on average, 80% of a company’s value comes from intangible assets, and that patented technology makes up a significant portion of this intangible value.
+Research by intellectual capital firm Ocean Tomo shows that, on average, 80% of a company’s value comes from intangible assets.
+Patented technology makes up a significant portion of this intangible value.
 Are you doing everything you can to turn those intangible assets into revenue opportunities?

 There are five primary ways to monetize assets in a patent portfolio.
 Here’s a quick primer: